| Drilling Down Newsletter # 16 -

 like a waste of time.
 The owner thinks later on:

 She'll come in sometime soon.
 I'm too tired to make the call tonight.
+As we sit here gazing into Salon A, some other thoughts probably come

 to mind.
 How many Mary Lou customers are there?
 And how "tardy" will